branchwelder/SoftSysHedonisticHibiscus/README.md

 This project was developed in Xcode, so if you are running on a Mac then download Xcode, clone this repo, open the project with `open src/La\ Trop.xcodeproj/`, and click run (or CMD+r).

-If you are not running on a Mac, executables for Ubuntu can be found in the root of this repo.
-Download and run.
+If you are not running on a Mac, there is a way to compile this project in other OSes, however the previous tools to do so were deprecated (specifically pbxbuild).

 ## Usage
 WASD or up, left, down, right: character movement.